-Monitoring will be completed on an annual basis to capture WCEC sound levels outside of the above phases.
-No additional monitoring is required within the same year of the above mentioned phases, unless there is a complaint.
-A report summarizing the measured sound levels during each phase with respect to the compliance limits will be included in the annual reports.
+Monitoring will be completed at each phase to capture WCEC sound levels outside of the above phases.
+No additional monitoring is required unless there is a complaint.
+A report summarizing the measured sound levels during each phase with respect to the compliance limits will be included in the annual reports, as applicable.